4dn-dcic/4dn-cloud-infra/docs/running_foursight_from_ec2.rst

 * ``ENV_NAME``

-Some of these variable you may be able to source from *custom/aws_creds/test_creds.sh*, but beware of setting expired AWS credentials with this route.
+Some of these variable you may be able to source from *custom/aws_creds/test_creds.sh*, but beware of setting expired AWS credentials with this route, especially if the EC2 is configured with an IAM role.

+**Note**: If ``FOURSIGHT_PREFIX`` is set, ensure it does not end in a dash ("-"), as it currently appears on the health page.

 Step Seven: Run check script